 How do you unlock the culinary delights of the Hawaiian Islands?
 By getting out there with an appetite.
 Hit up a farmers’ market on any island for a taste of what’s freshest.
 Try some local vodka made with sugar cane and deep-ocean mineral water.
 Stop at a roadside shack for smoothies.
 Explore a coffee plantation, then enjoy a fresh cup of the local brew.
 Stand in line at a food truck for shave ice.
 Feast on furikake chicken at a local joint, and eat every malasada (a Hawaiian-Portuguese donut) and manju (a bun filled with coconut, sweet potato, and other delights) that dares to cross your path.
 Try a plate lunch, saimin, poke, and other local specialties you find.

 Don’t Skimp on Sunscreen

 When my dermatologist found basal-cell carcinoma on my face a few years ago, I was surprised.
 I had a few bad sunburns when I was young, but for decades I’ve been dutifully applying sunscreen and wearing hats.
 But she said that most people (including me) weren’t applying adequate sunscreen, and weren’t reapplying often enough.
-This applies to children, too.

-If a thick initial application and top-ups every 90 minutes in the sun seems like a vacation buzzkill, try reframing it this way: You’re on vacation.
+If a thick initial application and top-ups every 90 minutes in the sun seem like a vacation buzzkill, try reframing it this way: You’re on vacation.
 That means you’re not spending days replying to work emails (if you are, we need to have another conversation), running errands, reorganizing the kitchen cupboards, or commuting.
 Most of your time is dedicated to fun and relaxation.
 So consider this the one thing on your to-do list.

-And come on, if “Apply sunscreen” is the main thing on your to-do list, you are winning at life.
+And come on, if “apply sunscreen” is the main thing on your to-do list, you are winning at life.

 Don’t Stick to the Same Beach